Meet The Team

+She is Trustee of the international charity SolarAid, whose vision is a world where everyone has access to clean, renewable energy.
 Mirjana holds a first class BA in European Studies from Trinity College Dublin and she also holds a degree from the Institute d’Etudes Politiques in Strasbourg.
-She completed a short course on Peace Research at the International Summer School is Oslo in 2004.
-She also did internships at the European Parliament in Strasbourg and the UNDP in Belgrade in 2002-2003.
+She completed a course on Peace Research at the International Summer School is Oslo in 2004.

 Henrik JeppesenHead of Investor Outreach, North America